-^{}see note 6.1.1
+see note 6.1.1

-Istanbul Atatürk operations contract: Considering that TAV Istanbul has control over a significant portion of revenue and prices, the Group considers that the concession agreement related to Istanbul Atatürk, which terminates in 2021, does not fall under the scope of IFRIC Interpretation 12 "Service Concession Arrangements".
-The Group recognised an intangible asset resulting from the right to receive a remuneration from the users of Istanbul Atatürk airport.
+Istanbul Atatürk operations contract: Considering that TAV Istanbul has control over a significant part of revenue and tariffs, the Group considers that the concession agreement related to Istanbul Atatürk, which terminates as of 2 January 2021 at midnight, does not fall in the scope of IFRIC Interpretation 12 "Service Concession Arrangements".
+The Group recognized an intangible asset included in the category "other" in the below table, resulting from the right to receive a remuneration from the users of Istanbul Atatürk airport.
 This right to receive a remuneration was valued at fair value at initial recognition.
-In addition, costs related to the contract include rental costs payable for the operation of the concession and the expenses incurred to reinforce and improve Atatürk domestic terminal infrastructures.
-TAV Istanbul paid certain rental charges in advance, which amounts, recognised as assets (see note 4.7), are accounted for over the period covered by the prepaid concession rent charges.
-Expenses incurred by TAV Istanbul for the improvement of domestic terminal infrastructures are recognised as assets (see note 6.1.1) and amortised over the contract period.
+Considering the anticipated closure of the Atatürk airport, this asset is amortized based on passenger traffic over the estimated remaining term of the concession, taking into account its residual value.